 Is the sparkle gone from your good silverware?
 Make a simple paste by mixing cornstarch with water.
 Use a damp cloth to apply the mixture to your silverware.
 Let it dry, then rub it off with cheesecloth or another soft cloth to reveal that old shine.

 Even the most careful cook cannot avoid an occasional spatter.
 A busy kitchen takes some wear and tear but here’s a handy remedy for that unsightly grease spot.
 Sprinkle cornstarch onto a soft cloth.
 Rub the grease spot gently until it disappears.

 Ever buy a bag of marshmallows only to find them stuck together?
 Here’s how to get them apart: Add at least 1 teaspoon cornstarch to the bag and shake.
+(Learn more about when it’s safe to eat cornstarch.)
 The cornstarch will absorb the extra moisture and force most of the marshmallows apart.
 Repackage the remaining marshmallows in a container and freeze them to avoid sticking in the future.